jayrambhia/jayrambhia.github.com/_posts/2015-02-24-keep-checklist.markdown

 title: Google Keep Style Checklist
 description: Google Keep is one of the most popular apps to keep notes, checklists among other things.
 The user experience in unparalleled.
 Here, I try to replicate the same user experience of adding things to do in a check list.
 keywords: [android development, android notes app, google keep, android todo list, android UI, Google keep checklist, android checklist]
+series: android-ui
+series_title: Google Keep Style Checklist
+series_description: Google Keep is one of the most popular apps to keep notes, checklists among other things.
+The user experience in unparalleled.
+Here, I try to replicate the same user experience of adding things to do in a check list.
 ---

 I have been working on a Notes application for quite some time now.
 One of the essential notes are checklists.
 Google Keep has really nice implementation of checklist note.
 So taking inspiration from the layout, I tried making my own checklist.